drogue-iot/blog.drogue.io/content/2021-04-27-drogue-device-rebase/index.md

 We also have good reasons to believe stack usage is somewhat reduced by only using Actors for the cases where shared access to some resource, or the ease of composition is desired.

-In addition, there are additional benefits like running drogue-device the host, which can simplify driver development.
+There are additional benefits like running drogue-device the host, which can simplify driver development.

 # So what does it look like?